garfieldnate/old_personal_site/content/about.markdown

 footer: true
 ---

 I'm Nate Glenn.
 I'm also known as garfieldnate on [GitHub](https://github.com/garfieldnate) or nglenn on [CPAN](https://metacpan.org/author/NGLENN).
-I live in Japan and work as a language processing engineer.
+I live in Germany and work as a software engineer.

 Although this blog contains mostly programming-related articles, my interests vary and I may also write about: